3lessar/Collectd-mod-routeros-in-LuCi/README.md

 chmode 775
 ```

-7-Put config in the file, base on the luci-app-statistics pattern.
+7-Put config in the "routeros.conf", base on the luci-app-statistics pattern.
 Something like this:

 ```
 LoadPlugin routeros